 All applicants applying for the first time for Shares in the Company, must complete (or arrange to complete) the Application Form prescribed by the Directors in relation to the Funds and complete and comply promptly with all necessary money laundering clearance requirements and procedures.
 An Application Form may be obtained from the Administrator.
-Application Forms shall (save as determined by the Directors) be irrevocable and may be made by submitting a signed original Application Form or by submitting a signed Application Form by electronic means (with the original, where required, to follow by post) to the Administrator together with all documentation required for anti-money laundering purposes (together, the "Original Application Form and AML Documents").
-Where required, the Original Application Form and AML Documents should arrive promptly and within three Business Days after the time for receipt of such application.
-In the case of applications made by electronic means (facsimile or email) the Original Application Form and AML Documents may be required.
+Application Forms shall (save as determined by the Directors) be irrevocable and may be made by submitting a signed original Application Form or by submitting a signed Application Form by electronic means (with the original, where required, to follow by post) to the Administrator together with all documentation required for anti-money laundering purposes.
+In the case of applications made by electronic means, the original application form and AML documents may be required.